nicolasparada/blog/content/posts/go-messenger-home-page.md

 }
 ```

-Each conversation item contains a link to the conversation page and display the other participant info and a preview of the last message.
+Each conversation item contains a link to the conversation page and displays the other participant info and a preview of the last message.
 Also, you can use `.hasUnreadMessages` to add a class to the item and do some styling with CSS.
 Maybe a bolder font or accent the color.

 Note that we're escaping the message content.
 That function comes from `static/shared.js`: